-“Enhancing supply chain visibility requires cooperation and collaboration across multiple value chain partners and therefore is more complex to address via an IT solution,” according to the Infosys Knowledge Institute, noting that this fact may slow wider adoption of cloud computing in this sector.
+“Enhancing supply chain visibility requires cooperation and collaboration across multiple value chain partners and therefore is more complex to address via an IT solution,” according to the Infosys Knowledge Institute, noting that this fact may slow wider adoption of cloud computing for such applications.

 A breakdown of the top use cases of cloud computing in the high-tech and industrial manufacturing sectors, according to the Infosys Knowledge Institute, are as follows: